Skip to main content

 • Independence: Observations must be independent.
 Clustered, repeated measures, or time-series data require specialized methods that account for correlation structures.

-• Interpretation Caution: A 95% CI does NOT mean there is a 95% probability the true parameter falls within this specific interval.
+• Interpretation Caution: A 95% CI does not mean there is a 95% probability the true parameter falls within this specific interval.
 Rather, if we repeated sampling infinitely, 95% of such intervals would contain the true parameter.

 Important Note: This calculator is strictly for educational and informational purposes only.
 It does not provide professional statistical consulting or research validation.
 Confidence intervals are commonly misinterpreted—the interval describes uncertainty about the parameter, not a range where future observations will fall.
 Results should be verified using professional statistical software (R, Python SciPy, SAS, SPSS) for research, academic, clinical, or business applications.
 Always consult qualified statisticians for important decisions, especially in medical research, clinical trials, quality control, or any context where interval estimates inform real-world actions.
-This tool cannot account for sampling bias, measurement error, missing data, or complex study designs.

 Sources & References